 Generally, all domestic and foreign pass-through entities having income from sources within Mississippi must complete Form 84-122 which makes adjustments for additions to and deductions from federal ordinary income due to differences in Federal and Mississippi laws, in arriving at the net income (loss) for state purposes.
 This schedule highlights some of the differences but is not an all-inclusive list.
+The Mississippi

-The Mississippi Administrative Code and Regulations are available on our website at www.dor.ms.gov.
+Administrative Code and Regulations are available at our web site www.dor.ms.gov.